 The Brava Worsted is not quite as soft, but still nice to the touch.
 Both of these yarns come in a rather large variety of colors.

-The crochet newborn beanie is worked from the top down in simple crochet stitches.
+The crochet newborn hat is worked from the top down in simple crochet stitches.
 The pattern is rated easy in pattern difficulty.

 If you like the Little Textures Newborn Beanie and would like to more sizes you can get the paid pattern, that includes sizes 3-6 months to adult, on Ravelry and Etsy!